parametrix/thebuildingcoder-archive/a/2070_orchestration.md

 In large-scale BIM projects, it is often necessary to perform the same operations on multiple models.
 This could include exporting models to various formats (NWC, IFC), extracting data for further analysis, or even more complex tasks related to automated model processing.

-When the number of models grows too large, performing these operations manually becomes inefficient and, in the case of working with Revit and Navisworks, also resource-intensive.
+When the number of models grows too large, performing these operations manually becomes inefficient and, in the case of working with Revit and Navisworks, also resource intensive.
 The optimal solution is to organize server-side orchestration of these processes, where tasks are executed automatically based on a predefined scenario.

 In this article, we will explore how to set up process management for Revit on a server to execute BIM tasks in batch mode.
 This approach allows you to: